About neutral mesons and particle oscillations in the light of field-theoretical prescriptions of Weinberg

 whose form is the same for all nonzero values of the constants $a$ and $m_{\pm}^{2}$.
 The definite values of the $CP$-parity of fields $\Phi_{1}(x)$ and $\Phi_{2}(x)$ are the result and not the ground for the formation of expressions (\ref{2}).

 Since the experiments indicate absence of definite values of $CP$-parity of the decaying neutral $K$-mesons, one should consider the case when the mass term in Lagrangian (\ref{1}) does not possess the mentioned $SU(3)$-invariance.
-Then the first step of the appropriate procedure of Weinberg gives orthonormal fields $\Phi_{S}(x)$ and $\Phi_{L}(x)$ with definite masses $m_{S}$ and $m_{L}$ specified by the formulas
+Then its diagonalization gives orthonormal fields $\Phi_{S}(x)$ and $\Phi_{L}(x)$ with definite masses $m_{S}$ and $m_{L}$ specified by the formulas

 with